jeacovy/gifme-readme/README.md

 - All memes are **Rated G** *(means ISFW)*.

 ###### **Contributions**
-Come on, come all!
-If you can think this script can be improved in any way shape or form, please submit a PR.
+Come one, come all!
+If you think this script can be improved in any way shape or form, please submit a PR.
 GIF puns are highly recommended with PR titles and commits.

 ###### **Connect with Jeacovy Gayle:**
 I am pretty active on all platforms.
 Lets connect, so you can put a face to the words!